Adopting A Cocker Spaniel - Pros and Cons?

 To make it worse, they often get bypassed in favour of a younger dog or a puppy.

-However, there are many benefits of adopting a cocker spaniel from a rescue centre, and you'll be giving an older dog the chance to enjoy his golden years in a happy, warm and loving environment.
+However, there are many benefits of adopting a cocker spaniel from a rescue centre, and you'll be giving an older dog a chance to enjoy his golden years in a happy, warm and loving environment.

 He will love you all the more for having rescued him from an unhappy end to his years.
 The love and bond that passes between a rescue dog and his rescuer are strong and very special.